 At this stage, I can feel a little out of it.
-Frankincense Essential Oil isn’t something I haven’t tried before but will certainly be taking a bottle with me next time.
 If I am with one of my groups and have to be ready and organised when we land, then I need to be able to focus and be clear.
 Freshening up in the bathroom helps, a spritz of water and lemon oil does too and so does a large drink of water.

-The other oil I will be using is my good old Citrus Blend Essential Oil or Lemon Oil.
+The I will be using is my good old Citrus Blend Essential Oil or Lemon Essential Oil.
 Citrus oils and scents are energising.
 I use these every day and love them.
 It’s so fresh and invigorating.

-- Dab on Citrus Blend or Lemon Essential Oil and water on my face for an energising boost
+- Spritz Lemon Essential Oil and water on my face for an energising boost

 - Drink more water